fishcus/KAP-manual/en/kyanalyzer/configuration.en.md

 **kap.host**

-Specify IP address or domain of KAP.
+Specify IP address or domain of Kyligence Enterprise.
 The default value is  `localhost`.

 **kap.port**

-Specify the port of KAP.
+Specify the port of Kyligence Enterprise.
 The default value is `7070`.

 ###Configurations of mondrian.properties